aragon/osx/UPDATE_CHECKLIST.md

 #### After-Update

-Wait until the managing DAO has made the necessary changes and then:
+Wait until the management DAO has made the necessary changes and then:

 - [ ] Verify that the `DAO` base contract in the `DAOFactory` has been updated
-- [ ] Verify that the managing DAO implementation has been updated to the new implementation
+- [ ] Verify that the management DAO implementation has been updated to the new implementation
-- [ ] Verify that the managing DAO is reinitialized to `_initialized = 2`
+- [ ] Verify that the management DAO is reinitialized to `_initialized = 2`
 - [ ] Verify that the old `DAOFactory` has no permissions on the `DAORegistry`
 - [ ] Verify that the new `DAOFactory` has the `REGISTER_DAO_PERMISSION_ID` permission on the `DAORegistry`
 - [ ] Verify that the `PluginRepo` base contract in the `PluginRepoFactory` has been updated
-- [ ] Verify that all `PluginRepo`s controlled by the managing DAO have been updated to the new implementation and are still initialized with `_initialized = 1`
+- [ ] Verify that all `PluginRepo`s controlled by the management DAO have been updated to the new implementation and are still initialized with `_initialized = 1`
   - [ ] 'multisig-repo'
   - [ ] 'admin-repo'
   - [ ] 'token-voting-repo'